secretstartups/handbook/culture/inclusion/erg-guide/index.html.md

 Active TMRG Member:

 A team member who provides meaningful interactions with the TMRG through decision making, discussion participation or interactions.
-These need not be spoken or written but could be other avenues such as slack emojis to indicate support, participation in decisions via a poll etc.
+These need not be spoken or written but could be other avenues such as slack emoji to indicate support, participation in decisions via a poll etc.

 This does not take away the need for synchronous meetings but allows everyone to contribute in the way they feel most comfortable and is inclusive of all geographics.